 Jay Evans is a partner in the Firm’s Litigation Department.
 His practice encompasses a wide array of litigation and appellate matters.
 He regularly counsels clients on complex issues including management of national case inventories, products liability, contracts, real estate, trade secrets, restrictive covenants, and other business disputes.

-Mr. Evans’ practice includes serving as counsel for companies, particularly automotive and vehicle equipment manufacturers, facing significant litigation matters in the realm of product liability and toxic torts.
+Mr. Evans’ practice includes serving as national coordinating and local counsel for companies, particularly automotive and vehicle equipment manufacturers, facing significant litigation matters in the realm of product liability and toxic torts.
 Jay has represented companies in Pennsylvania, West Virginia, and across the United States in these complex toxic tort matters.
 Jay assists companies and individuals in internal investigations and analysis to prepare for or avoid civil or criminal matters.
 Jay also guides nonprofit organizations through a range of issues, including governance and compliance matters as well as crafting, revising, and implementing contracts and releases.

 News & Publications

 - Schnader Attorneys Named to The Best Lawyers in America

 - Developing Alternative Skills with a Purpose

 - Jay Evans Honored with 2020 Earl G. Harrison Community Service Award

 - The Potential Impact of Smartphones, Wearable Tech in Personal Injury Cases

 - Jay Evans and Michael Williams Named to Schnader Partnership